Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Branch Middle School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 2: STUDENT GROWTH: Spring Branch Middle School will increase the percentage of students demonstrating STAAR Redesigned academic growth in reading and math by 5 percentage points or ≥ to 85%.
+Performance Objective 2: STUDENT GROWTH: By June 2025, Spring Branch Middle School will increase the percentage of students demonstrating STAAR Redesign academic growth in reading and math by 5 percentage points or ≥ to 85%.

 2022-23: School Progress-Annual Growth /Accelerated Learning: 67%/31% (Reading); 73%/40% (Math) Baseline Year